WessexWater/chellow/readme.md

 for organizations with high electricity consumption.
 The software is hosted at https://bitbucket.org/ww_tlocke/chellow)

 ### Installation

+####  Requirements

 1. [Download](https://bitbucket.org/ww_tlocke/chellow/downloads) the latest version of Chellow.
 2. Make sure the following are installed:
     * PostgreSQL 9.1 with the JDBC4 PostgreSQL Driver, Version 9.2-1002
     * OpenJDK 1.7.0_25 (in server mode)
     * Apache Tomcat 7.0.39

+####  Brand New Installation

-3. Create a PostgreSQL database called `chellow`.
+1. Create a PostgreSQL database called `chellow`.
+If you're upgrading, the database will already exist, so skip this step.
-4. In your Tomcat, configure a JNDI JDBC data source called jdbc/chellow.
+2. In your Tomcat, configure a JNDI JDBC data source called jdbc/chellow.
     1. Add the following snippet to the `context.xml` file in the Tomcat configuration directory:

         <Resource name="jdbc/chellow" auth="Container"